kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0253 Notice of terms of contract of carriage.md

 ### §253.6   Explanation of incorporated terms.

-Each air carrier shall ensure that any passenger can obtain from any location where its tickets are sold within the United States a concise and immediate explanation of any terms incorporated by reference, concerning the subjects listed in §253.5(b).
+Each air carrier shall ensure that any passenger can obtain from any location where its tickets are sold within the United States a concise and immediate explanation of any terms incorporated by reference, concerning the subjects listed in [[Volume 4/A Economic regulations/0253 Notice of terms of contract of carriage.md#§253.5   Notice of incorporated terms.|§253.5]](b).

 (Approved by the Office of Management and Budget under control number 3024-0061)